soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a linguist specializing in syntax and morphology.
+I am a linguist specializing in syntax.

 At [GNU](https://www.gnu.ac.kr/main/main.do), I teach (under)graduate-level syntax and NLP courses as an assistant professor (tenure track).
 Previously, I was a postdoctoral researcher at the [UPenn](https://www.upenn.edu/) working with Marlyse Baptista.
 I received my PhD from [NYU](https://www.nyu.edu/) where I worked with Alec Marantz.